Marco-Santoni/Marco-Santoni.github.io-src/content/choosing_my_next_job_title.md

 - as a Product Manager, you are responsible for the product roadmap and strategy
 - the prefix "Data" adds a technical taste.
 By doing some research, I found that a TPM (Technical Product Manager) is a common job title that defines a product manager that is also in charge of the technical side of the product (architecture, etc)
-- it states the ownership of our data productan but does add any hierarchy-sounding adjectives
+- it states the ownership of our data product but does add any hierarchy-sounding adjectives
 - my end-to-end range of activities can fit well in this definition

+I shared these thoughts with my manager that agreed both on the definition of my responsibilities and on the job title.
+Let's see if these notes can help those that are facing the same challenge of choosing their own job title.